The Scalene Muscles: Trigger Point Pain

 Scalene Muscles Trigger Point Treatment

 If you are suffering from thoracic outlet syndrome, stinging burning pain and numbness down the arm, or any of the other symptoms of trigger points in the scalene muscles, consider Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
-But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
-His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
-If you suffer from TOS and shoulder, arm, and hand pain I highly recommend this book.
+But what makes this book worth its weight in gold is the individual muscle trigger point treatments Davies has compiled.
+His diagrams and step-by-step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
+It takes time and practice to master finding trigger points, but once you learn, you have a tool and method to help relieve muscle pain throughout the body.
+I highly recommend this book if you suffer from TOS and shoulder, arm, and hand pain.
 Relieving trigger points in the three scalene muscles have helped many people resolve TOS and their pain issues.
 This book is a must-have for anyone interested in finding the cause and treating muscle pain.

-Sombra Warm Therapy Pain Relieving Gel is a pain-relieving gel that I use both personally and professionally in my massage therapy practice.
-Unlike other over the counter heating creams, it provides warmth without burning heat.
-It can help reduce tightness and pain in the back of the neck and the base of the skull often caused by the sternocleidomastoid muscles.
-Applying Sombra to the back and sides of the neck, up behind the ears and along the base of the skull will help headache and whiplash pain caused by the sternocleidomastoid muscles.
+Sombra Warm Therapy Pain Relieving Gel is a pain-relieving gel that I use personally and professionally in my massage therapy practice.
+Unlike other over-the-counter heating creams, it provides warmth without burning heat.
+It can help reduce tightness and pain in the back of the neck and the base of the skull, often caused by the sternocleidomastoid muscles.
+Applying Sombra to the back and sides of the neck, up behind the ears, and along the base of the skull will help headache and whiplash pain caused by the sternocleidomastoid muscles.

 How Long Before I Feel A Reduction In Pain?

-Trigger points in the SCM muscle can be stubborn and take several days of treatments before you notice a positive change.
-It is imparative that you stay with the treatment program to rid the muscle(s) of trigger points.
+Trigger points in the scalene muscles can be stubborn and take several days of treatments before noticing a positive change.
+You must stay with the treatment program to rid the muscle(s) of trigger points.
 Consistent treatments several times a day for 1-2 minutes per treatment until the trigger point(s) can no longer be felt is necessary for successful treatment.

 Interesting Facts About The Scalene Muscles

-- Symptoms caused by scalene muscle dysfunction is sometimes misdiagnosed as thoracic outlet syndrome or carpal tunnel syndrome.
+- Symptoms caused by scalene muscle dysfunction are sometimes misdiagnosed as thoracic outlet syndrome or carpal tunnel syndrome.

 Scalene muscle pain and symptoms can be similar to, contribute to, and be affected by these medical diagnoses: